Electronic Money Institutions (EMIs) in Malta

 Malta is as an ideal hub for EMIs looking to thrive in a competitive market.

-As one of the first EU Member States to issue specific regulations for Electronic Money Institutions (EMI Licence in Malta), Malta provides a strategic gateway to the European market.
-With a well-regulated financial sector and access to EU passporting rights, Malta is an ideal jurisdiction for EMIs looking to expand across Europe.
+Malta provides a strategic gateway to the European market.
+With a well-regulated financial sector and access to EU passporting rights, Malta is an ideal jurisdiction for Electronic Money Institutions (EMIs) looking to expand across Europe.

 Advantages of Obtaining an EMI Licence in Malta

-Malta’s regulatory framework, governed by the Financial Institutions Act (Chapter 376 of the Laws of Malta), provides a supportive environment for financial institutions.
+Malta’s regulatory framework, governed by the Financial Institutions Act (Chapter 376 of the Laws of Malta) ('The Act'), provides a supportive environment for financial institutions.
 Key benefits include:

-• EU Passporting Rights: Expand operations across EU Member States.
+• EU Passporting Rights: Expand operations seamlessly across EU Member States through a Maltese EMI licence.

-• Skilled Workforce: A well-educated, English-speaking financial and compliance talent pool.
+• Skilled Workforce: A highly-skilled, English-speaking financial and compliance talent pool

-• Regulatory Stability: A clear licensing process under the Malta Financial Services Authority (MFSA).
+• Regulatory Stability: A clear and efficient licensing process regulated by the Malta Financial Services Authority (MFSA).

 These advantages collectively position Malta as a leading jurisdiction for obtaining an EMI Licence.